Eonblast/Trinity/README.md

 library' area, in the case of Erlang, OTP, the 'Open Telecom Protocol', that really is not at all restricted to telecom.
-But its name gives a pointer to one problem: it's full of outdated backward compatibilities and low consistency in naming, parameters etc. That's great for the hard core Erlang community but not so great when learning Erlang for real.
-You need to break into the 'Arcana', the ancient secret arts there.
+But its name gives a pointer to one problem: it's full of outdated backward compatibilities and low consistency in naming, parameters etc. That's great for the hard core Erlang community.
+Things don't change and stay the same.
+But it's not so great when learning Erlang for real.
+You need to break into the **Arcana**, the ancient secret arts there.
 And you need to learn a lot of trivial stuff that just happens to be as it is.
 In my experience, it's no fun at all.

-It's worth it as the magic really is powerful.
-It's also *completely inevitable* to really get going with Erlang, to even *really* understand its power.
+It's worth it as the magic really is **powerful**.
+It's also completely inevitable to really get going with Erlang, to even *really* understand its power.
 And what you can do with it, and how you should go about it.